tajmone/Alan3-Italian/README.md

     Alan Standard Library: 2.1
     Alan Development Kit:  3.0beta5

-This repository is a WIP translation to Italian of the _Alan Standard Library_ v2.1 for the Alan Interactive Fiction Language version 3.
+This repository is a WIP translation to Italian of the _Alan Standard Library_ v2.1 (created by Anssi Räisänen) for the Alan Interactive Fiction Language version 3.
+Italian translation by [Tristano Ajmone].

-License: Artistic License 2.0
+[License]: Artistic License 2.0

 Started on: 2018-04-13